 That summer gave me the experience and confidence to go after what I was thinking as my career choice.
 The next year as I looked for another summer internships, the contacts I’d made at my Shanghai job helped me land an internship in New York City.
 My experience there after my sophomore year solidified my interest in a job in finance.

-What resources were helpful when you were reading to start looking for a job after college (often called “junior recruiting” or “senior recruiting”)?
+What resources were helpful when you were researching about how to look for a job after college (often called “junior recruiting” or “senior recruiting” by admissions professionals)?

 What experiences at Emory best prepared you for a job after college?

 The Goizueta Business School has been invaluable in preparing me for life after college.
 My classes, teachers, and classmates have taught me the importance of teamwork and time management.
 One professor, Prof Tom Smith, who I took for my film and sports finance classes, was probably most influential.
 He really challenged me to approach complex situations in different ways and with new perspectives, and I know that is going to benefit me in my new career.